 A fever in your toddler is a sign that he has an infection and that his body is trying to fight it.
 It’s normal and, in most cases, there is no cause for concern.
 You can treat the fever at home, but you should contact your doctor if the fever is high or if your child seems abnormally sick.
-The most important thing that you’ll need to treat your toddler’s fever is patience, as a sick child can require a great deal of your attention.
+The most important thing that you’ll need to treat a toddler with a fever is patience, as a sick child can require a great deal of your attention.

 Take your child’s temperature to get an accurate reading.
 Though your child may feel warm to the touch, it doesn’t necessarily mean that he has a fever.
 The most accurate temperature reading comes when you take the temperature rectally, but you can also take the temperature from the ear, mouth or armpit.
 Follow the directions that came with your thermometer for proper use.